The best restaurants in Mexico City range from world-class fine dining to a century-old restaurant in the historic center.

 While I only had a few hurried days in the Mexican capital, I took full advantage, seeing as many sights as possible and dining at Pujol and Cafe de Tacuba.

-In early 2016, I spent two months in Oaxaca, the birthplace of mole; however, it wasn't until 2017 that I returned to Mexico City.
+In 2016, I spent two months in Oaxaca, the birthplace of mole; however, it wasn't until 2017 that I returned to Mexico City.

 It was on that second trip that I started to become a fan of the Latin American megacity.

 I returned three more times in the following 12 months, trying more new restaurants on every visit.